 I promise that you can’t taste the grated zucchini/courgette as I have disguised it with plenty of delicious flavours, so you won’t even know you’re sneaking some extra greens into your diet.
 You also can’t taste the egg (although you can use protein powder instead) – this just gives the porridge a lovely creamy texture and a big protein boost to help stabilise blood sugar levels and keep you feeling full.

 Apple desserts, such as pies and crumbles, are often seen as a comforting dessert in the colder months and so that’s why I came up with this simple yet tasty recipe.
 This Autumn-inspired bowl combines warming spices and seasonal apples for a warming and comforting breakfast, perfect for those Autumnal cooler mornings.

 1 courgette, grated (about 110g)

-1 egg, beaten, or 1 scoop protein powder mixed with 50ml water to make a runny paste instead.
+1 egg, beaten, or 100g egg whites, or 1 scoop protein powder mixed with 50ml water to make a runny paste instead.
 (Making a paste first stops you from getting all those nasty grainy lumps and makes it extra creamy)

 1tsp ground cinnamon

 1 apple, cored and cut into cubes

 1/2tsp coconut oil